3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

-North Korea has had the capability to hit their immediate neighbors for some time.
+North Korea has had the capability to hit its immediate neighbors for some time.
 These countries are a much more likely target than the United States, but they have advanced defense systems.

 Ultimately, its unlikely North Korea could land a hit on anyone, but if you live in South Korea, Japan, or even China (a place Kim Jon-Un would only attack if he truly lost his mind), and are worried about a strike from North Korea, we’ll address what you need to do in under “Nuclear Strike.”
 But, remember an attack from North Korea is much more likely to be artillery or chemical-based than nuclear.

-Largely, this mean electronics, vehicles, computers and electrical machinery from the effected regions will be in short supply.
+Largely, this means electronics, vehicles, computers and electrical machinery from the affected regions will be in short supply.
 There are other world suppliers of these products, and they can be made domestically, but their cost will go up.
 This isn’t so much a survival concern for Americans, as it is a cost concern.

 3. War in Asia-Pacific

-Of course, there would be another consequences for the dictatorship if they aggressed against their neighbours.
+Of course, there would be another consequence for the dictatorship if they aggressed against their neighbors.
 They would immediately be at war with those they attacked.
 South Korea and Japan would likely defend each other against their mutual threat, and, as their ally, the United States would provide support.

 Though most Americans are okay with putting ground troops in North Korea, that would most likely not be necessary.
 South Korea and Japan are very prepared for war with North Korea and easily outclass the dictatorship in military prowess.